MaxOhn/rosu-pp-js/README.md

 Due to [current JavaScript oddities](https://github.com/rustwasm/wasm-bindgen/issues/3917), Wasm is not always able to track down objects' lifetime meaning it is possible that memory of unused instances might not get cleared automatically.
 Hence, to not risk leaking memory, it is recommended to free `Beatmap` instances manually when they're no longer needed with the `free(): void` method.

 To convert a beatmap use the `convert(GameMode): void` method.
+To check whether difficulty and/or performance calculation on a beatmap should be avoided, use the `isSuspicious(): void` method.

 `Beatmap` provides various getters:
 - `ar: number`